netbox-community/netbox-zero-to-hero/modules/1-Introduction/1-introduction.md

 >### Always Open
 >
 >Because NetBox is an open source application licensed under Apache 2, its entire code base is completely accessible to the end user, and there's never a risk of vendor lock-in.
 Additionally, NetBox development is an entirely public, community-driven process to which everyone can provide input.

-## What NetBox Is Not
-Whilst NetBox is incredibly feature rich and highly extensible, you should also understand what functionality it does NOT provide.
-Some examples being:

-- Network monitoring
-- DNS server
-- RADIUS server
-- Configuration management
-- Facilities management

-Having said this, NetBox fits into the Network Monitoring and Management eco-system in a way that allows it to integrate with external tools that do provide the functions listed above.

 ## Video  1 - Introduction to the NetBox Web Interface
 The best way to understand the power of NetBox is to dive right in and start exploring, and this short video will give you a guided tour of the Web Interface: